The Impact of Partial Occlusion on Pedestrian Detectability

 \section{Introduction}

-Accurate and robust pedestrian detection systems are an essential requirement for the safe navigation of autonomous vehicles in heterogeneous traffic.
-The SAE J3016 standard \cite{sae2018taxonomy} defines levels of driving automation ranging from Level 0, where the vehicle contains zero automation and the human driver is in complete control, to level 5 where the vehicle is solely responsible for all perception and driving tasks in all scenarios.
+\IEEEPARstart{A}{ccurate} and robust pedestrian detection systems are an essential requirement for the safe navigation of autonomous vehicles in heterogeneous traffic.
+The SAE J3016 standard \cite{sae2021taxonomy} defines levels of driving automation ranging from Level 0, where the vehicle contains zero automation and the human driver is in complete control, to level 5 where the vehicle is solely responsible for all perception and driving tasks in all scenarios.
 The progression from automation levels 3-5 requires a significant increase in assumption of responsibility by the vehicle, placing progressively increasing demands on the performance of pedestrian detection systems to inform efficient path planning and to ensure the safety of vulnerable road users.
 Despite recent improvements in pedestrian detection systems, many challenges still exist before we reach the object detection capabilities required for safe autonomous driving.
 One of the most complex and persistent challenges is that of partial occlusion, where a target object is only partially available to the sensor due to obstruction by another foreground object.
-The frequency and variety of occlusion types in the automotive environment is large and diverse as pedestrians navigate between vehicles, buildings, traffic infrastructure, other road users.
+The frequency and variety of occlusion types in the automotive environment is large and diverse as pedestrians navigate between vehicles, buildings, traffic infrastructure and other road users.
 Pedestrians can be occluded by static or dynamic objects, may inter-occlude (occlude one another) such as in crowds, and self-occlude - where parts of a pedestrian overlap.
-Leading pedestrian detection systems claim a detection performance of approximately 65\%-75\% of partially and heavily occluded pedestrians respectively using current benchmarks \cite{gilroy2019overcoming}\cite{ning2021survey}\cite{cao2021handcrafted}\cite{xiao2021deep}.
-However, recent research \cite{gilroy2021pedestrian} demonstrates that the definition of the occurrence and severity of occlusion varies greatly, and a high degree of subjectivity is used to categorize pedestrian occlusion level in each benchmark.
-In addition, occlusion is typically split into 2-3 broad, loosely defined, categories such as “partially” or “heavily” occluded \cite{geiger2012we}\cite{zhang2017citypersons}\cite{braun2019eurocity}.
-A knowledge gap exists for objective, detailed occlusion level analysis for pedestrian detection across the complete spectrum of occlusion levels.
-Use of an objective, fine grained occlusion specific benchmark will result in more objective, consistent and detailed analysis of pedestrian detection algorithms for partially occluded pedestrians.